salesforce/storm-dynamic-spout/README.md

 ## Getting Started
-In order to begin using sidelining you will need to create a `FilterChainStep`, a `StartingTrigger` and `StoppingTrigger`, implementing classes are all required for this spout to function properly.
+In order to begin using sidelining you will need to create a `FilterChainStep` and a `SidelineTrigger`, implementing classes are all required for this spout to function properly.

 ## Starting Sideline Request
-Your implemented [`StartingTrigger`](src/main/java/com/salesforce/storm/spout/sideline/trigger/StartingTrigger.java) will notify the `SpoutMonitor` that a new sideline request has been started.
-The `SpoutMonitor` will record the *main* `VirtualSpout`'s current offsets within the topic and record them with request via your configured [PersistenceAdapter](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceAdapter.java) implementation.
+Your implemented [`SidelineTrigger`](src/main/java/com/salesforce/storm/spout/sideline/trigger/SidelineTrigger.java) will notify the `SidelineSpout` that a new sideline request has been started.
+The `SidelineSpout` will record the *main* `VirtualSpout`'s current offsets within the topic and record them with request via your configured [PersistenceAdapter](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceAdapter.java) implementation.
 The `SidelineSpout` will then attach the `FilterChainStep` to the *main* `VirtualSpout` instance, causing a subset of its messages to be filtered out.
 This means that messages matching that criteria will /not/ be emitted to Storm.

 ## Stoping Sideline Request
-Your implemented[`StoppingTrigger`](src/main/java/com/salesforce/storm/spout/sideline/trigger/StoppingTrigger.java) will notify the `SpoutMonitor` that it would like to stop a sideline request.
-The `SpoutMonitor` will first determine which `FilterChainStep` was associated with the request and remove it from the *main* `VirtualSpout` instance's `FilterChain`.
+Your implemented[`SidelineTrigger`](src/main/java/com/salesforce/storm/spout/sideline/trigger/SidelineTrigger.java) will notify the `SidelineSpout` that it would like to stop a sideline request.
+The `SidelineSpout` will first determine which `FilterChainStep` was associated with the request and remove it from the *main* `VirtualSpout` instance's `FilterChain`.
 It will also record the *main* `VirtualSpout`'s current offsets within the topic and record them via your configured `PersistenceAdapter` implementation.
 At this point messages consumed from the Kafka topic will no longer be filtered.
 The `SidelineSpout ` will create a new instance of `VirtualSpout` configured to start consuming from the offsets recorded when the sideline request was started.
 The `SidelineSpout ` will then take the `FilterChainStep` associated with the request and wrap it in [`NegatingFilterChainStep`](src/main/java/com/salesforce/storm/spout/sideline/filter/NegatingFilterChainStep.java) and attach it to the *main* VirtualSpout's `FilterChain`.
 This means that the inverse of the `FilterChainStep` that was applied to main `VirtualSpout` will not be applied to the sideline's `VirtualSpout`.
 In other words, if you were filtering X, Y and Z off of the main `VirtualSpout`, the sideline `VirtualSpout` will filter *everything but X, Y and Z*.
 Lastly the new `VirtualSpout` will be handed off to the `SpoutMonitor` to be wrapped in `SpoutRunner` and started.
 Once the `VirtualSpout` has completed consuming the skipped offsets, it will automatically shut down.

 ## Dependencies